iifawzi/foodi/README.md

 Anticipating and mitigating Murphy's Law `if anything can go wrong, it will`, the system architecture takes into account potential challenges:

--   Concurrency Challenge: when multiple orders are happening at once, there's a chance they could all think there are enough ingredients, leading to issues like overselling or running out of stock.
+-   `Concurrency` Challenge: when multiple orders are happening at once, there's a chance they could all think there are enough ingredients, leading to issues like overselling or running out of stock.

 -   Mailing Service Reliability: Proactive measures are in place to address potential issues with sending emails.
 This includes scenarios where the mailing service is non-operational or the mailing queue experiences downtime.

 For the concurrency challenge it depends on a lot of factors, what the business is expecting? is it required to respond immediately to the user? or can we `queue` it and respond later with either confirmation or cancellation?
 I chose to respond immediately and synchronously.

-to handle this, I used transactions with exclusive locks.
+to handle this, I used `transactions` with `exclusive locks`.
 All operations involved in processing the order, from checking the ingredient stocks to confirmation, are encapsulated within a transaction.
 This ensures that either all steps succeed, maintaining data consistency, or the entire transaction fails, preventing inconsistent order confirmations. in addition to that, an exclusive lock is acquired when checking ingredient stocks.
 This lock ensures that only one order can access and modify the stock data at a time, preventing multiple orders from concurrently depleting the stock.
 The exclusive lock remains in place until the transaction is committed, safeguarding against race conditions during the critical confirmation phase.

 https://github.com/iifawzi/foodi/blob/bf18902bd3a1d7f1a07700d68ceaf0feda75d472/src/Infrastructure/repositories/Eloquent/EloquentStockRepository.php#L16